ljcc0930/ljcc0930/README.md

 Before joining OpenAI, I completed my M.S. degree in Computer Science at Michigan State University.
 During those two years, I focused on enhancing AI trustworthiness through *Machine Unlearning* in collaboration with [Prof. Sijia Liu](https://lsjxjtu.github.io/).

+I am an AASI-certified level 1 snowboard instructor and was a baritone singer in the Tsinghua A Cappella Club.
+I love snowboarding and singing.

 </br>

 **Email:** ljcc (at) openai (dot) com